Dana Rohrabacher: 2014

 Rohrabacher won re-election with 64% of the vote.

 2016

 Rohrabacher won re-election with 59% of the vote.

 2018

 In March 2018, CNN reported that Erik Prince, a former intern of Rohrabacher while he was freshman congressman in 1990 and very close ally of Rohrabacher, hosted a fundraiser at Prince's Virginia home with expected attendees including Oliver North on March 18, 2018.
 On October 12, 2018, the Los Angeles Times reported that the Congressional Leadership Fund, a Super PAC closely associated with House Speaker Paul Ryan, had passed over Rohrabacher in its initial round of broadcast television advertising across Southern California.
 Rohrabacher's campaign denied this, saying that CLF had spent "about $2.4 million and they have an additional $1 million in media buys scheduled" for Rohrabacher.

-Democrat Harley Rouda defeated Rohrabacher on Election Day.
+Democrat Harley Rouda defeated Rohrabacher on Election Day with 53.6% of the vote.